sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 # Program-based covenant emulation

-Sapio can compile a fixed program instance to an oracle-derived key and ask a registered evaluator to authorize individual transactions later.
+Sapio can compile a fixed program instance to an oracle-derived key and ask a WASM evaluator to authorize individual transactions later.
 The example below implements a predicate that CTV does not express directly: pay at least a fixed amount to a fixed recipient, allowing the amount and output order to vary.